workos/workos-go/README.md

 }
 ```

-By adding supportive metadata in the future you can not only see who updated the tweet, which tweet, but also what the original tweet body was and what the body was updated to.
-For something like a tweet which could get updated multiple times, you can't always depend on the database representation.
-Good Audit Log events log all the supporting information surrounding the event which could be used to inform the reader in the future what exactly happened and how it happened.
+By adding supportive metadata when you create the event you can see what the original tweet body was and what the body was updated to.
+For something like a tweet which could get updated multiple times over the course of time, you can't always depend on the database representation to tell you what the body has always been.
+Without logging it right when the change occures, you'll forever lose all the individual changes along the way.
+Good Audit Log events attach all supporting information surrounding the event which could be used to inform the reader in the future what exactly happened, how it happened, and when it happened.

 ## Configuring Global Metadata

-As mentioned before, a good Audit Log event contains all the supporting information surrounding the event.
+As mentioned before, a good Audit Log event contains all the supporting information surrounding the event at the time it took place.
 If you wanted to attach the hostname this particular event took place on for debugging purposes you'd use `auditlog.SetMetadata`:

 ```go
 package main